Transportation in Seattle: Public transportation statistics

 The Seattle metropolitan area has historically had robust ridership for a predominantly bus-based transit system.
 It was one of the few major transit systems to gain ridership in the 2010s, in a period of increased ride-hailing services and lower gas prices.
-Only 10% of King County Metro riders rely on the eagency for all or most of their trips and do not have access to a vehicle.
+Only 10% of King County Metro riders rely on the agency for all or most of their trips and do not have access to a vehicle.
 As of 2016, 48% of all trips to downtown were on transit.
+Following the COVID-19 pandemic, transit use by downtown commuters declined by 55 percent and was largely replaced by remote work according to 2022 statistics from the American Community Survey.

 According to Moovit, the average amount of time Seattle-area commuters spend using public transit on a weekday is 74 minutes.
 27% of public transit riders commute for more than two hours every day.
 The average amount of time people wait at a stop or station for public transit is 14 minutes, while 22% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 12.5 km, while 34% travel for over 12 km in a single direction.

-Bicycle
+Bicycles and scooters

 There are extensive multi-use car-free regional pathways linking the city and county to the surrounding areas, including the King County Regional Trails System, which has 175 mi of trails throughout the county.
-Many of the trails were converted from former railways, including the popular Burke-Gilman Trail.
+Many of the trails were converted from former railways, including the popular Burke–Gilman Trail.
 The Seattle Department of Transportation aims to develop a 608.3 mi network of bike lanes, including lanes on streets, protected bike lanes, and trails, within the city by 2034.
+The city opened its first protected intersection in May 2024 at Dexter Avenue and Thomas Street in South Lake Union, which was used by a daily average of 680 cyclists in October 2023.

 An urban bike sharing system, named Pronto Cycle Share, was launched in October 2014 and discontinued in March 2017.
 A pilot program allowing private dockless bike sharing companies to operate within the city began in July 2017, making Seattle the first major city in North America to feature such a system.
+Several private operators debuted with bicycles and later expanded to motorized scooters after they were approved by the city government in 2020.
+As of 2022, the city permits four companies (Bird, Lime, Link, and Veo) to deploy up to 12,500 vehicles.
+In 2022, SDOT recorded 1.1 million bicycle trips and 2.7 million scooter trips on these systems.